yedivanseven/Bayesian/README.md

 # Bayesian
 ## Bayesian Perambulations

-This repository explores concepts of Bayesian Monta-Carlo methods.
+This repository explores concepts of Bayesian Monte-Carlo methods.
 If you are more interested in realistic applications of probabilistic models, check out the
 _Bayesian_ notebook in the [_Commodities_](https://github.com/yedivanseven/Commodities) repository
 or the _PlanBayesian_ notebook in the [_Berlin_](https://github.com/yedivanseven/Berlin) repository.